 Buildings insurance is compulsory when you take out a mortgage in the UK.
-If you are a tenant, this type of UK home insurance policy is the responsibility of your landlord as it covers any structural damage to the property.
+If you are a tenant, this type of UK home insurance policy is the responsibility of your landlord (they should have landlord insurance) as it covers any structural damage to the property.
 Many people have claims on their building insurance policy refused because they aren’t clear what is covered.
 Let’s look at the most common questions homeowners ask:

 - Home insurance and rising damp